-Violations or suspected violations may be submitted on a confidential basis by the complainant or may be submitted anonymously.
-Reports of violations or suspected violations will be kept confidential to the extent possible, consistent with the need to conduct an adequate investigation
+Reports of violations or suspected violations will be kept confidential to the extent possible, consistent with the need to conduct an adequate investigation.

-The Complaints Officer shall retain a record of a complaint or submission received for a period of six years following resolution of the complaint or submission.
+The Complaints Officer, Chair of the Audit Committee or Chair of the Governance Committee (as applicable) shall retain a record of a complaint or submission received for a period of six years following resolution of the complaint or submission.